C-gonz/Phylogenetic_Focusing/README.md

 Before Step 1: logs directory stores the following output records:
 - out_log.txt = the main log for phyfocus and dependecy program statements
 - summary_log.txt = A more user-friendly out_log that excludes dependency output and notes major Phyfocus step outputs and elapsed time statements.
+- alignment_log.txt = MAFFT-specific message outputs from Step 2 and Step 5; placed in their own log given verbosity.
+Note if MAFFT's auto program is used, this is the only log that will report its chosen methodology.
+Contains text referrencing which Phyfocus Step and species is being processed for easier lookup of specific alignments.
 - error_log.txt = error reports from many phyfocus or dependency issues
 - header_translation_table.tsv = a lookup table that correlates original sequence header info with the numerical headers used by Phyfocus
 - HMMR_removed_seqs_info.txt = A header list of all seqs removed by HMMR filtering, if used